universal-ctags/ctags/docs/f-developers.rst

 	I am a Windows developer, but also an occasional Ubuntu and Raspbian user at home.
 I wrote the windres parser.

+Colomban Wendling <colomban@geany.org>

+	I am a developer of Geany, a lightweight IDE/editor that uses CTags parsers to provide various code insights for a large variety of languages.
+I don't use CTags directly but through a (currently) internal library.
+Hence, my fields of interest are the quality of the parsers (good and comprehensive results) and their code (speed, proof against any inputs, absence of memory leaks, regression tests), and a CTags library applications could use more readily.
+I am mostly a C developer, but as the maintainer of the CTags parsers in Geany I work on all parsers.

 Masatake YAMATO <yamato@redhat.com>